 Joshua was one of Moses’ chief assistants (Ex.
 17, 24:13, 33:11).
 Joshua was one of the 12 original spies who, along with Caleb, believed that with God’s help they could take the land, but the ten others were afraid and convinced the people.
 Of that generation only Caleb and Joshua were allowed to enter the Promised Land because they had faith in God’s promise to deliver the land to them (Num.
 13-14).

-Jericho is one of the oldest known cities in the world; some date its origins to 8000 BC.
+Jericho is one of the oldest known cities in the world; some archaeologists date its origins to 9000 BC.
 You can see the ruins of the ancient city today, ten miles north of the Dead Sea.
-Although archaeologists have not yet found definite evidence there of the conquest by Israel, excavation at other cities in Israel (Lachish, Debir, Hazor) reveal massive destruction layers from the 13th century BC.
+Although no evidence has been discovered which points to the conquest by Israel, excavation at other cities in Israel (Lachish, Debir, Hazor) reveal massive destruction layers from the 13th century BC.
 See pictures of ancient Jericho here.